- Published on

 const { email, message } = result.data

-// TODO: persist or forward to a tool
+// TODO: persist or forward to a service

 return NextResponse.json({ ok: true, received: { email, message } }, { status: 200 })